Before submitting a proposal to an external funding agency/organization, applicants must secure internal approval authorizing the submission.

-Here are some helpful tips to ensure a speedy review and authorization to submit.
+Some helpful tips to ensure speedy review and authorization to submit have been included below.

 Preparing a compelling and competitive proposal package may take several months.
 Begin working on your proposal strategy at least six months before deadline.
-If you have a draft prepared, consider asking a respected peer (perhaps a seasoned researcher with a history of grant funding) to act as a reviewer and provide you with useful feedback.
+If you have a draft prepared in advance of the deadline, consider asking a respected colleague – perhaps an experienced researcher with a history of grant funding – to act as a reviewer and provide you with feedback.

-Studying the program guidelines will provide you with a wealth of critical information, such as eligibility criteria, application requirements, anticipated award amounts/budget levels, etc. This important information is found in a document often referred to as a “grant proposal guide,” “program solicitation,” dear colleague letter,” “request for proposal,” or similar documents.
-Many grant funders also provide program-specific Frequently Asked Questions documents – these are another excellent source for application guidelines.
+Reviewing program guidelines will provide you with a wealth of critical knowledge including eligibility criteria, application requirements, anticipated award amounts/budget levels, etc. This important information is found in documents often referred to as grant proposal guides, program solicitations, dear colleague letters, requests for proposal, or notice of funding opportunities.
+Another excellent source for application guidelines are program-specific Frequently Asked Questions documents many grant funders provide.

 Some granting agency websites provide sample narratives from funded proposals.
-You may also search awards, such as the NSF Awards Search Database.
-If you find a project you would like to learn more about, you can reach out to the Principal Investigator (PI) to request a copy of the proposal narrative.
-Many PIs enjoy sharing their successes!
-This is also an excellent way for you to see examples of narrative structure, strategy and approach that resulted in an award.
+Others may provide a database where you can search for what has been funded, such as the NSF Awards Search Database.
+Once you have found an award you would like to learn more about, you can read the publicly available abstract or, if you would like more information, you can reach out the Principal Investigator (PI) of the project to request a copy of their proposal narrative.
+Many PIs are willing to share their successful proposals.
+Reviewing proposals that have been funded is an excellent way to see examples of how you can structure your narrative.

 Contact the Grants Office

-Staff in the Grants Office are available as a resource for faculty developing proposals (in fact you won’t be able to submit a proposal to a federal agency without the authorized organizational representative in the Grants Office!).
-Our staff can provide proposal and application checklists, help interpret complicated sponsor guidelines, and provide expertise in developing supplemental documentation (e.g., NSF RUI Certifications, Current & Pending Support forms, and Letters of Commitment).
-Take advantage of our service!
+The Grants Office is available as a resource for faculty developing proposals – in fact, you won’t be able to submit a proposal to a federal agency without the authorized organizational representative in the Grants Office.
+The Grants Office provides proposal and application checklists, helps interpret and comply with complicated sponsor guidelines, and provides expertise in developing supplemental documentation, such as NSF's RUI Certification, Current & Pending Support forms, and Letters of Commitment.